-The assessment was based on a verification of current agricultural land use on the site and was informed by existing climate, soil, and agricultural potential data for the site (see references).
-The level of agricultural assessment is considered entirely adequate for an understanding of on-site agricultural production potential for the purposes of this assessment.
+The assessment was based on an on-site investigation conducted on 19 March 2025.
+It was also informed by existing climate, soil, and agricultural potential data for the site (see references).
+The aim of the on-site assessment was to verify current cropping status, agricultural land use, and agricultural conditions across the site.
+An assessment of soils and long-term agricultural potential is in no way affected by the season in which the assessment is made, and therefore the date on which this assessment was done has no bearing on its results.
+The level of agricultural assessment is considered entirely adequate for an understanding of on-site agricultural production potential for the purposes of this assessment